PARTICIPATION UNDER THE PLAN

 Your dependents may also be eligible to participate.
 For Plan purposes, your eligible dependents are:

-• Your spouse, if you are legally married under the laws of the state where you live and your spouse is a person of the opposite sex.
+• Your spouse, if you are legally married under the laws of the state in which you were married.
 A spouse is no longer covered on the date of divorce;

-• Your unmarried children, whether natural-born, adopted, stepchildren through a legal marriage or other children under your legal guardianship who are primarily dependent on you for maintenance and support or are covered under the terms of a Qualified Medical Child Support Order (QMCSO) or a National Medical Support Notice (NMSN).
+• Your children, whether natural-born, adopted, stepchildren through a current legal marriage or other children under your legal guardianship or who are covered under the terms of a Qualified Medical Child Support Order (QMCSO) or a National Medical Support Notice (NMSN).

-MILA may require you to supply written proof of the child’s mental or physical incapacity and continued dependence periodically.
+MILA may periodically require you to supply written proof of the child’s mental or physical incapacity and continued dependence.
 MILA also has the right to request at its expense an independent medical, psychiatric or psychological examination of the child; and

 • On the last day of the month in which you marry or have an eligible dependent child; or